fzankl/gitbook-plugin-flexible-alerts/README.md

 ### Step #1 - Update book.json file

 1. In you gitbook's book.json file, add `flexible-alerts` to plugins list.
-2. In pluginsConfig, set base value which is base path to your github or gitlab or other code repo.
-Trailing slash is NOT required.
+2. In pluginsConfig, configure the plugin so it does fit your needs.
+A custom setup is not mandatory.
 3. By default style 'callout' and headings 'Note', 'Tip', 'Warning', 'Attention' will be used.
 You can change it using plugin configuration via `book.json` or for a single alert in your markdown files.

 **Sample `book.json` file for gitbook version 2.0.0+**